 You can use both internal and external filters, the main thing is that they provide the required water flow intensity.
 It is better to put stones, snags, large tank plants along the water flow.
 Your bamboo shrimp will sit on them like a monument and catch the food flowing by.

+It is important to make sure that your shrimps don’t starve, which can easily happen considering their unusual way of feeding.
 The first sign indicating that your shrimps are starving is that they start spending more time on the tank bottom and move looking for some food.
 Because, normally, they usually sit on some high places in the tank and catch the food from the water flow.

 Though it is not a small shrimp, it can hide so good that it will be hard to find it even in an empty tank.
 If nothing scares bamboo shrimp, they sit swaggeringly on tank plants or walk along the tank bottom looking for food.